lucasrodes/kPCA-denoising-python/README.md

 python3 example1.py
 ```

-By default, you should obtain the results (kPCA MSE, PCA PCA and their ratio) for 45 different settings of sigma.
+By default, this script outputs the kPCA MSE, PCA MSE and their ratio for 45 different settings of sigma.